 SECTION 2.4.
 The President of the Corporation shall:

-Preside over all meetings of the members and of the Board of Directors.
+Preside over all meetings of the Members and of the Board of Directors.

-Sign, as President, all membership certificates, and all contracts and other written instruments which have been approved by the Board of Directors, and countersign all checks and drafts drawn by the Treasurer of the Corporation.
+Sign, as President, all Membership Certificates, and all contracts and other written instruments which have been approved by the Board of Directors, and countersign all checks and drafts drawn by the Treasurer of the Corporation.

 Be recognized as the official head of the Corporation, and shall have such powers as generally pertain to the office of President, together with such other powers as may be conferred upon that office by the Board of Directors.